 What is the most important information I should know about STELARA®?

 STELARA® is a medicine that affects your immune system.
-STELARA® can increase your chances of having serious side effects, including:
+STELARA® can increase your risk of having serious side effects, including:

 - Your doctor should check you for TB before starting STELARA®.